How Pocahontas School District Implemented Student Success Plans with Ease Using Xello

-Before she began introducing Pocahontas students to Xello, she did her homework by familiarizing herself with all of the software’s features.
 “I enjoyed taking the quizzes, and I felt they were really relevant to students.
-It offers them so much information.”
+It offers them so much information.

 “Whenever I got to the part where it gave them the list of the careers and schools that they might be interested in, I mean, it just kept giving them more and more and more information!
 I felt like if they really had the time to sit down and look at it, that they could learn so much from it.”

-This year, they’re using Xello to implement student success plans.
-Xello created a pathway that demonstrates which elements in the program meet the requirements for plans in Arkansas, making the way forward much easier.
+In 2020, they began using Xello to implement student success plans.
+Stewart was especially pleased to see that Xello creates a pathway that demonstrates which elements in the program meet the requirements for plans in Arkansas, making the way forward much easier.